survivejs/webpack-book/manuscript/handling_styles/03_eliminating_unused_css.md

 Frameworks like [Bootstrap](https://getbootstrap.com/) tend to come with a lot of CSS.
 Often you use only a small part of it.
 Normally, you just bundle even the unused CSS.
 It is possible, however, to eliminate the portions you aren't using.

-A tool known as [PurifyCSS](https://github.com/purifycss/purifycss) can achieve this by analyzing files.
+[PurifyCSS](https://github.com/purifycss/purifycss) is a tool that can achieve this by analyzing files.
 It walks through your code and figures out which CSS classes are being used.
 This is enough information for it to strip unused CSS from your project.
 It also works with single page applications.

 ## Setting Up Pure.css

-To make our demo more realistic, let's install a little CSS framework known as [Pure.css](http://purecss.io/) as well and refer to it from our project so that we can see PurifyCSS in action.
+To make our demo more realistic, let's install [Pure.css](http://purecss.io/), a small CSS framework, as well and refer to it from our project so that we can see PurifyCSS in action.
 These two projects aren't related in any way despite the naming.

 ```bash
 npm install purecss --save